-Skill and Description Learning Objectives Resources Related Certifications Create and manage projects in the Unity Hub Install a version of the Unity Editor using the Unity Hub Unity Learn Install Unity Install a new Unity Editor
+Skill and Description Learning Objectives Resources Related Certifications

+Create and manage projects in the Unity Hub

 Unity uses the Unity Hub to install and manage the various Unity versions and additional components.
 A Unity ID is required to access a lot of the functionality of the Unity Editor and will have all the licenses and assets from the Asset Store linked to it.
 With purposeful organization, learners can avoid being overwhelmed and create Unity projects that are easy to navigate.